 The Ammunition Management Advisory Team (AMAT) of the Geneva International Center for Humanitarian Demining (GICHD) is leading the implementation of an arms and ammunition management validation system, in support of the EU Council Decision.

-In Phase I of the project, AMAT is assessing the feasibility of establishing an AAMVS.
-This effort is supported by an Export Working Group comprising of relevant practitioners and policy experts from state, international and non-governmental organizations.
+In Phase I of the project, AMAT assessed the feasibility of establishing an AAMVS.
+This effort was supported by an Export Working Group comprising of relevant practitioners and policy experts from state, international and non-governmental organisations.

-The steps for the feasibility assessment are to:
+The steps for the feasibility assessment consisted of:

-- Conduct background research on the technical, political, legal, and economic considerations for the AAMVS (October 2020 – May 2021)
+- Conducting background research on the technical, political, legal, and economic considerations for the AAMVS

 - Consolidating the findings from the assessment